sbissantz/rarp/ssh.md

 ---

 It is part of good practice to use SSH.
-That's why we set up SSH here.
-First and foremost, this implies to set up a SSH key.
-But before jumping right into practice, let me motivate its use a bit more.
+That's why we'll set it up here.
+First and foremost, this implies to get an SSH key.
+But before jumping right into practice, let me motivate the journey a litte bit.

 SSH is an abbreviation for Secure (Socket) Shell.
 The concept is built upon a pre-specified ethic (the ssh protocol), clarifying how interactions between